-- i. assess (and periodically reassess) the seriousness of anti-social behaviour reported to us, and take action according to our target times - ii. treat all reports as confidential, sharing information only with other organisations that can assist with the problem (for example the police) and observing data protection laws and information sharing agreements - iii. ensure that criminal anti-social behaviour reported to the Council is quickly passed on to the police - iv. register each case we open - v. fully investigate the complaint, which may involve interviewing any complainant, alleged perpetrator, and third party witnesses - vi. refer cases between the different departments of the Council and to other agencies as necessary in a timely manner - vii. notify the complainant of, and fully record, the transfer of any case referred to another Council department or external agency - viii. formally close all cases in writing, giving reasons for the closure - ix. respond promptly to complaints about the service and advise anyone not satisfied with the way their case was handled how to make a formal complaint x. explain our reasons should we choose to take no action, and advise on selfhelp or other alternative courses of action whenever it is possible and appropriate to do this.
+- i. assess (and periodically reassess) the seriousness of anti-social behaviour reported to us, and take action according to our target times - ii. treat all reports as confidential, sharing information only with other organisations that can assist with the problem (for example the police) and observing data protection laws and information sharing agreements - iii. provide accurate advice to complainants where reports need to be made to other agencies in the first instance - iv. register each case we open - v. fully investigate the complaint, which may involve interviewing any complainant, alleged perpetrator, and third party witnesses - vi. refer cases between the different departments of the Council and to other agencies as necessary in a timely manner - vii. refer cases to Mediation and Victim Care where this is assessed as appropriate - viii. notify the complainant of, and fully record, the transfer of any case referred to another Council department or external agency - ix. formally close all cases in writing, giving reasons for the closure - x. respond promptly to complaints about the service and advise anyone not satisfied with the way their case was handled how to make a formal complaint - xi. explain our reasons should we choose to take no action, and advise on selfhelp or other alternative courses of action whenever it is possible and appropriate to do this.